team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 # undefined index.js
 ## Imported Code Object

 undefined in JavaScript refers to a value that has not been assigned or declared.
 When a variable is declared but not initialized, its value is undefined.
 It is also returned from functions that don't explicitly return a value.
-So in the code snippet provided, since there is no context or code shown, "undefined" itself is likely just referring to the abstract concept of an undefined value in JavaScript.
+So in the code snippet provided, undefined is likely a variable that has been declared but has no value assigned to it yet.